slathwal/clinical_trial_matcher/README.md

 # Clinical Trial Matcher for Gynaecological Disease

 This project is aimed at matching patients with the most relevant ongoing clinical trials.
-The goal is to extract eligibility criteria and disease information from clinical trial text, and patient clinical history, and produce a ranked list of clinical trials that the patient is eligible for
+The goal is to extract eligibility criteria and disease information from clinical trial text, and patient clinical history, and produce a ranked list of clinical trials that the patient is eligible for.

-## Features
-- Text extraction from clinical trial descriptions and patient profiles
-- Similarity scoring between trials and patient profiles
-- Optional UI using Streamlit

-## Tech Stack
-- Python
-- ClinicalTrials.gov API
-- ...

 ## Folder Structure
 - `data/` – sample input data (clinical trials + patient clinical profiles)
-- `src/` – all scripts as .py files
+- `src/` – scripts as .py files
-- `notebooks/` – step-by-step development of different parts in Quarto documents
+- `notebooks/` – notebooks for experimenting with code logic and libraries, and getting an initial MVP.
+Saved as quarto documents.
 - `app/` – demo app with Streamlit

 ## Installation